paperbaseapp/docs/docs/index.md

 !!! info
     The Docker Compose stack comes with the [Træfik](https://doc.traefik.io/traefik/) reverse proxy included and set up by default.
 It automatically generates certificates for HTTPS through Let's Encrypt.
-If you don't want HTTPS, or already have a running Teæfik instance, you need to edit `docker-compose.yml` accordingly.
+If you don't want HTTPS, or already have a running Træfik instance, you need to edit `docker-compose.yml` accordingly.